pennersr/django-allauth/README.rst

 From 0.9.0
 **********

+- Login and signup views have been turned into class-based views.

 - The template variable `facebook_perms` is no longer passed to the "facebook/fbconnect.html" template.
 Instead, `fb_login_options` containing all options is passed.